adrija24/Python_SOTC/Python Basics/Birthday Logger/README.md

 ## Logic

-- Add Data
 - Get existing birthdays from the file
+- Add data
   - Get data from the user
-    - Appending the data in a file
+  - Append the new data to the existing file (or Create a new one if doesn't exist)
+- Print data
+  - Sort the dictionary by using datetime objects

-- Print Data
+  - Print the result